blanxii/generator-webserver/README.md

 `middleware.js` Here we can set up our default middlewares like user auth, or whatever.
 `container.js` Register everthing inside **providers** folder using [simple-di](https://www.npmjs.com/package/simple-di).

 Use providers to inject models (for instance) to our controllers.
-And avoid bad practises (direct imports inside controllers).
+And avoid bad practices (direct imports inside controllers).

 ## License
 This project is released under the [WTFPL LICENSE](http://www.wtfpl.net/ "WTFPL LICENSE").